inactivist/twitter-streamer/README.md

 an independent JSON object rather than treat the stream as a JSON array.
 ## Experimental Features ##
 ### Field Output Selectors ###
-The *-f* (or *--fields*) parameter allows a comma-separated list of output fields.
+The `-f` (or `--fields`) parameter allows a comma-separated list of output fields.
-The field values will be emitted in the order listed in the given *-f* parameter value.
-The output will be formatted as CSV records.
+The field values will be emitted in the order listed in the given `-f` parameter value.
+Output will be formatted as CSV records.

+You can access nested elements by using dotted notation: `user.name` accesses the `name` element of the `user` object.
+See Twitter's [tweets][twitter-tweets] structure reference for a list of valid elements.

+If you reference a non-existent element, the output column will be empty.
+If you prefer to have an error message displayed and terminate processing specify the `-t` or `--terminate-on-error` option.

 Example 1: *list created_at and text fields for 'elections'*